isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

     >[!NOTE]
     >
-    > The UI may be different if you have created the review in AEM Guides as a Cloud Service November 2022 release or earlier.
+    > The UI may be different if you have created the review in:

-1. Depending on the way the topic review is initiated, you could see any one of the following two screens:

-    >[!NOTE]
-    >
+     > - AEM Guides as a Cloud Service November 2022 release or earlier
-    > The UI may be different if you have created the review in AEM Guides version 4.1 or earlier.
+     > - AEM Guides version 4.1 or earlier

     The following screen appears when a DITA map is used to initiate the review workflow: